-Please take notice that, the Council of the Corporation of the Township of Centre Wellington intends to designate the property listed below as a property of cultural heritage value or interest under Part IV of the Ontario Heritage Act, R.S.O.
+Please take notice that the Council of the Corporation of the Township of Centre Wellington passed a by-law designating the following property to be a property of cultural heritage value or interest under Part IV of the Ontario Heritage Act, R.S.O.
 1990 (Ch.O.18, Sec.
-29).
+29):

-250 Union Street East Fergus, Ontario
+250 Union Street East Fergus, ON

-Attached is a copy of the notice regarding the intent to designate including the last date to appeal.
+Attached is a copy of the notice regarding the passing of the by-law including the last date to appeal.
+A copy of the by-law is also attached.
 Please let me know if you have any questions.